About the course

 Other degrees are welcome - you should demonstrate through your application the relevance of your experience and commitment to the Physical Education pathway.

-Grade C/level 4 at GCSE in English Language and Mathematics (or equivalent) passed at the time of entry onto the course.
+Grade C/level 4 at GCSE in English Language, Science and Mathematics (or equivalent) passed at the time of entry onto the course.

 Successful candidates will display a range of professional and personal characteristics including: